 and

-\subsection{Special Case 1: The Schwarzschild Spacetime (a=0)}
+\subsection{Special case 1: The Schwarzschild spacetime (a=0)}

-In the Schwarzshild black hole (i.e. $a=0$), four of the seven invariants we started the calculation with vanish; $I_2$, $I_4$, $I_6$, and $I_7$.
+In the Schwarzschild black hole (i.e. $a=0$), four of the seven invariants we started the calculation with vanish: $I_2$, $I_4$, $I_6$, and $I_7$.
 This leads to a simple and exact expression for the mass

 Also the expression for the BL radius in Schwarzschild spacetime (i.e. the areal radius, which we refer to as $\bar{r}$ here) simplifies to